UltimaLabs/sancho/README.md

 # Sancho, a satellite tracking client

 Sancho can track multiple satellites using the data provided by [SatTrackAPI service](https://github.com/UltimaLabs/sattrackapi).
-It will fetch next pass data and schedule shell command execution at satellite rise/set time and/or drive a rotator through `rotctld`, a Hamlib TCP rotator control daemon.
+It will fetch next pass data and schedule shell command execution at satellite rise/set time and/or drive a rotator through `rotctld`, a *Hamlib* TCP rotator control daemon.
 It is designed to run unattended as a system service.
-Sancho has been tested on Raspberry Pi 4 running Raspbian Buster and PC running CentOS 7.
 The only required input is a textual config file.
 Please see *Configuration* section for details.

 ## Built With